 Stockholder approval of the Financing is required under NASDAQ Marketplace Rule 5635(b) in order to permit the Investor to obtain 20% or more of our outstanding common stock upon the full conversion of the Series C Preferred Stock and the exercise, in full, of the Warrant.
-As a result of the Financing, the Investor currently holds the largest ownership position in the Company and two individuals nominated by the Investor, Mr. Falcone and Mr. Pons, have been appointed to serve as members of the Company's Board.
+As a result of the Financing, the Investor currently holds the largest ownership position in the Company.
+The Investor also has certain observation rights and certain appointment and nomination rights related to the Board pursuant to the terms of the Rights Agreement.
 Accordingly, the acquisition by the Investor of 20% or more of our outstanding common stock upon conversion of the Series C Preferred Stock and exercise of the Warrant may be deemed to constitute a change of control under NASDAQ Marketplace Rule 5635(b).
 Stockholder approval of the Financing is also required under NASDAQ Marketplace Rule 5635(d) because the shares of common stock sold to the Investor, when combined with the shares of common stock issuable upon full conversion of the Series C Preferred Stock, will equal 20% or more of the outstanding common stock of the Company prior to the consummation of the Financing, and such securities were sold to the Investor in a private placement at an effective price which is less than the greater of the book or market value of our common stock on the date that the Purchase Agreement was executed.